boyninja1555/EchoG/README.md

 ## Support

-If you have any questions or need support, please contact our support team at [flappyfloorg@gmail.com](mailto:flappyfloorg@gmail.com).
+If you have any questions or need support, please contact [me](mailto:flappyfloorg@gmail.com).

-We are excited to bring you EchoG and look forward to your feedback.
+I am excited to bring you EchoG and look forward to your feedback.
 Happy browsing!